Directory Easy Review: The Easiest Way to Monetize Your Knowledge with a Directory

 It is mature, stable, and does exactly what it says on the box.

-Go to your Google Drive.
+What to do next: Go to your Google Drive.
 Create a new Sheet.
 Put five rows of data in it (Name, Description, Image URL).
+Then go to EmbedDirectory, connect that sheet, and see how it looks.

 You will realize you just saved yourself two weeks of development time.